mckinsey/vizro/vizro-core/docs/pages/user-guides/table.md

     [Table2]: ../../assets/user_guides/table/styled_table.png

-If the available arguments are not sufficient, there is always the option to create a [custom AG Grid callable](custom_tables.md).
+If the available arguments are not sufficient, there is always the option to create a [custom AG Grid callable](custom-tables.md).

 ## Dash DataTable

 Similar to AG Grid, the [Dash DataTable](https://dash.plotly.com/datatable) is an interactive table/grid component designed for viewing, editing, and exploring large datasets.

+In general, we recommend using [AG Grid](#ag-grid) for tables unless you have a particular reason to prefer Dash DataTable.

 The Vizro [`Table`][vizro.models.Table] model is based on the [Dash DataTable](https://dash.plotly.com/datatable).